Samagra-Development/Samagra-Website/src/pages/project/antyodaya-saral.md

-      establishing accountability and transparency so all data from the Antyodaya Saral platform is available on a public dashboard that shows the performance of departments and districts with respect to processing time for applications.
+      establishing accountability and transparency so all data from the Antyodaya Saral platform is available on a public dashboard that shows the performance of departments and districts with respect to processing time for applications."
 readMore:
   - text: How Antyodaya Saral is simplifying everyday life in Haryana
-  - text: >-
-      How the Government is Planning to Build a Unified Portal for Citizens’ Services
+  - text: How the Government is Planning to Build a Unified Portal for Citizens’ Services
-  - text: 'Making it Happen: Antyodaya Saral'
+  - text: "Making it Happen: Antyodaya Saral"
 impact:
   - count: 500+
     label: Government Departments